-- Images displayed with the [ ] icon are movie files and cannot be played back in DPP.
-Please use "ZoomBrowser EX", which is compatible with EOS DIGITAL movie files. - If the message [Insufficient memory.] appears, there are too many images in one folder.
-Decrease the number of images in one folder such as by dividing them into smaller folders.

-- When aspect ratio information is attached to the shot image with the EOS-1D Mark IV, EOS-1Ds Mark III, EOS-1D Mark III, EOS 7D, EOS 60D or EOS 600D, the image is displayed as a trimmed image (p.38, p.100). - For a list of main window functions, refer to p.112.
+- Images displayed with the [,] icon are movie files and cannot be played back in DPP.
+Please use "ImageBrowser EX", which is compatible with EOS DIGITAL movie files. - If the message [Insufficient memory.] appears, there are too many images in one folder.
+Decrease the number of images in one folder such as by dividing them into smaller folders. - When aspect ratio information is attached to the shot image with the EOS-1D X, EOS-1D Mark IV, EOS-1Ds Mark III, EOS-1D Mark III, EOS 5D Mark III, EOS 7D, EOS 60D, EOS REBEL T4i/650D or EOS REBEL T3i/600D, the image is displayed as a trimmed image (p.38, p.111). - For a list of main window functions, see p.124.